-Chief Justice Bryant was told by consular officials about the case in 2012 and she says they were deeply traumatised which is understandable.
-Apparently the consular staff delayed granting a visa while they tried to convince them to take both children home.
-However they were getting pressure from Australia to grant the visa.
-The commissioning parents could not be persuaded to take both children and a visa was granted for one child.
+Apparently, the consular staff delayed granting a visa while they tried to convince them to take both children home.
+However, they were getting pressure from Australia to grant the visa.

 Chief Justice Bryant said if it was true that a sum of money changed hands so another family would take the abandoned child, that could be tantamount to human trafficking and a criminal offence.